-I’ll be honest with you- I ignored it for about a half mile, but even if you would have told me in that moment the couple of minutes it took to change his diaper would cost me my sub two hour race, I still would have stopped to change him.
+I’ll be honest with you- I ignored it for about a half mile, but even if you would have told me in that moment the couple of minutes it took to change his diaper would cost me my sub two hour race, I still would have stopped to change him

-The Monday morning after the race, I received a text message that said “you’re on Good Morning America!”
+The Monday morning after the race, I received a text message that said “you’re on good morning America!”

+I don’t know why, y’all.
 I think it’s because we were at the end of a particularly exhausting election cycle and people just need a good news.
 Nonetheless, all the ABC franchises started passing it around and it later got picked up by runners world, people, and even cosmopolitan.